Inbibo/shift_docs/docs/integration_resources/software/deadline.md

 ### Option 2: Use a Custom PreLoad Script

-A custom Python file can be created to set up environment variables, utilizing the following environment variable:
+A custom Python file can be created to set up environment variables, using the following environment variables:

 1. Create a Python file that configures the desired environment variables.
 2. Set the `SHIFT_DEADLINE_PLUGIN_PRELOAD_PATH` environment variable to point to the custom Python file.